scalar-labs/scalardb-samples/scalardb-sample/README.md

 $ ./gradlew run --args="PlaceOrder 1 5:1"
 ```

-You should see the following output, which confirms that the order was successful:
+You should see a similar output as below, with a different UUID for `order_id`, which confirms that the order was successful:

 ```console
 ...